Azure/GenAIOps/documentation/repository_structure.md

 ## Repositories and their Directories

-This section describes the directory structure used in the LLMOps accelerator.
+This section describes the directory structure used in the GenAIOps accelerator.
 By following this directory structure, teams can ensure a consistent and organized approach to developing and managing their LLM projects.

-### LLMOps
+### GenAIOps

-The `LLMOps` repository is the central hub, offering detailed documentation and scripts for initializing projects with these templates.
+The `GenAIOps` repository is the central hub, offering detailed documentation and scripts for initializing projects with these templates.
 It allows direct use or customization through copying/forking.
 It includes the following:

-- **documentation**: Holds setup guides and concept explanations for the LLMOps accelerator.
+- **documentation**: Holds setup guides and concept explanations for the GenAIOps accelerator.
-- **bootstrapping script**: Initializes and configures new projects using LLMOps templates.
+- **bootstrapping script**: Initializes and configures new projects using GenAIOps templates.

 ### LLM Project-template